paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 Returned when the `type` of the query was `"hash"`:

 - `key` is guaranteed to be equal to one of the `key`s provided.
-- `hash` is a string containing the hexadecimal-encoded cryptographic hash of the storage entry.
+- `hash` is a string containing the hexadecimal-encoded hash of the storage entry.

 Returned when the `type` of the query was `"descendantsHashes"`: